Youth: School-age Kids

 Get a Library Card

 Children aged five and older can register for their own library card!
 A parent or legal guardian must show proof of residency and sign for financial responsibility.
-Even if you don’t live in Center Township, you can get a card as long as you attend school at Centerville-Abington Schools.
+Even if you don’t live in Center Township, your child can get a card as long as they attend school at Centerville-Abington Schools.
 Learn more here.

 We have a large selection of picture books, beginning readers, children’s fiction, graphic novels, nonfiction, as well as magazines and movies.
-Kids can also access e-books and digital audiobooks through Overdrive/Libby.
+Kids can also access e-books and digital audiobooks through Overdrive/Libby or Hoopla.

 Participate in Programs

 We offer various youth and family programs throughout the year, like LEGO Club, Storytimes, arts & crafts, STEM programs, book clubs, and the annual Summer Reading Program.
 Stay tuned to our event calendar for our latest offerings.

 And check out our STEAM Activity Kits that can be checked out with your library card!